gdamdam/awesome-decentralized-web/README.md

 - [Hubzilla](https://hubzilla.org/) - Decentralized and federated social media platform.
 - [Lemmy](https://join-lemmy.org/) - Federated link aggregator and discussion forum, on ActivityPub.
 - [Manyverse](https://www.manyver.se/) - An iOS and Android mobile app for the decentralized messaging and sharing app built on top of Secure Scuttlebutt. **Dormant**
-- [Mastodon](https://mastodon.social) - Decentralized alternative to twitter, with servers federation.
+- [Mastodon](https://joinmastodon.org/) - Decentralized, federated alternative to Twitter.
 - [Mbin](https://joinmbin.org/) - Federated content aggregator and microblogging platform (community fork of /kbin), on ActivityPub.
 - [Misskey](https://misskey-hub.net/) - Feature-rich federated microblogging platform on ActivityPub (Sharkey is an actively developed fork).
 - [Mobilizon](https://joinmobilizon.org/) - A federated tool that helps you find, create and organise events.